Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in Creative Writing and English.

-The "Criticizing" type emotional vampire is someone who constantly puts down others for any reason.
+The "Criticizing" type of emotional vampire is someone who constantly puts down others for any reason.
 Nothing is ever good enough for the “Criticizing” type emotional vampire.
 These emotional vampires never see the good in anyone or anything but are quick to point out any perceived negative.
 They attempt to boost their own ego by judging, belittling, and putting others down.
 They see nothing but negatives in others, while only seeing the positive in themselves.

 The Silver Bullet: Dealing with this type of emotional vampire can be difficult.
-It is important to remember not to take things that the “Criticizing” type emotional vampire says seriously.
+It is important to remember not to take things that the “Criticizing” type of emotional vampire says seriously.
 Don’t get defensive, as this type of emotional vampire feeds on a defensive reaction.
 Instead, address any misplaced criticism directly, and express gratitude for any useful criticism.
 Respond with extra kindness to this emotional vampire, as difficult as that may be.

 The “Controlling” Type

-The "Controlling" type emotional vampire is that person who must always be in control of everyone and of every situation.
+The "Controlling" type of emotional vampire is that person who must always be in control of everyone and of every situation.
 These emotional vampires think that they know what is best for everyone at all times.
 “Controlling” type emotional vampires are often overbearing.
-The “Controlling” type emotional vampire always has an opinion about everything, and always think they know what’s best for everyone.
+The “Controlling” type emotional vampire always has an opinion about everything, and always thinks they know what’s best for everyone.
 They appear to have a rigid sense of right and wrong and a need to dominate every situation.
 This often takes the form of an overly controlling parent or spouse.

 The Silver Bullet: When dealing with a “Controlling” type emotional vampire, it is important to speak up and be confident about your opinions and needs.
 Try not to get caught up in arguing over small details.
 Be sure to assert your own needs when dealing with this type of emotional vampire.
 Don’t be afraid to agree to disagree.
-This emotional vampire will do everything in their power to control the situation, so don’t feel guilty if you need to cut them out of your life, at least temporarily.
+This emotional vampire will do everything in its power to control the situation, so don’t feel guilty if you need to cut them out of your life, at least temporarily.